 - It’s important to register a new epilator with the manufacturer so that you can be contacted if a safety notice or recall is required.
 It also makes it easier for you to return a faulty product or order a repair.
-To register any of your appliances, regardless of age, visit Register My Appliance.
+To register any of your appliances, regardless of age, visit our Product Registration page.

 - Any socket you plan to use to charge an epilator should have RCD (residual current device) protection.
 An RCD is a life-saving device that protects against dangerous electric shock and reduces the risk of electrical fires.
 If you don’t have RCD protection in your fuse box for your sockets, consider using an RCD plug to protect you and your property from serious appliance faults.

 - Only charge the epilator with the adaptor supplied.

 - If you use the epilator in the bathroom, do not use an extension cord.